 Maria Takolander won the inaugural Australian Book Review Short Story Competition in 2010.
 In 2011 the prize was renamed the ABR Elizabeth Jolley Short Story Prize.
 Jolley Prize winners include Carrie Tiffany and Gregory Day (2011), Sue Hurley (2012), Michelle Michau-Crawford (2013), and Jennifer Down (2014).
 In 2015 UK-based writer Rob Magnuson Smith became the first international winner of the Jolley Prize.
-Josephine Rowe won the 2016 Jolley Prize, Canadian author Eliza Robertson woin the 2017 Jolley Prize, and New York-based Australian writer Madelaine Lucas won the 2018 Jolley Prize.
+Josephine Rowe won the 2016 Jolley Prize, Canadian author Eliza Robertson won the 2017 Jolley Prize, and New York-based Australian writer Madelaine Lucas won the 2018 Jolley Prize.
+Sonia Dechian won the 2019 Jolley Prize.
 Click here for more information about past winners of the Jolley Prize and to read their stories.

-Click here for more information or to enter the 2019 Jolley Prize.
+Click here for more information about the 2019 Jolley Prize.

 ABR gratefully acknowledges the support of Mr Ian Dickson.